-For Participants

-- What feedback do you have for me on my task completion and quality? - Discuss areas of needed assistance. - Provide updates on meeting deadlines, or need for extended time on a task/project. - What is something that has gone really well for me since our last check-in? - What additional opportunities are available for me? - What goal am I working towards?
-What do I need to get there? - Provide feedback on any thoughts or insights regarding Host practices/systems. - Discuss areas of challenge and what was learned. - Is there anything I should know or anyone I should talk to about my career goals?
+For Hosts For Participants Tasks Check-In How are the assigned tasks coming along?
+How can myself and/or another team member assist you?
+Are you on track to meet your deadlines?
+What feedback do you have for me on my task completion and quality?
+Discuss areas of needed assistance.
+Provide updates on meeting deadlines, or need for extended time on a task/project.
+Skills Check-In Have you been able to practice or witness any new skills?
+How can we provide opportunities to assist in development of these?
+Discuss any areas in need of further development.
+What is something that has gone really well for me since our last check-in?
+What additional opportunities are available for me?
+What goal am I working towards?
+What do I need to get there?
+Time for Reflection What is something that surprised you recently?
+What are some lessons learned and challenges experienced?
+How do you think you have informed your educational or career goals?
+Provide feedback on any thoughts or insights regarding Host practices/systems.
+Discuss areas of challenge and what was learned.
+Is there anything I should know or anyone I should talk to about my career goals?